Timeseries

 data_array([copy])

-Return the xarray.DataArray representation underlying this series.
+Return an xarray.DataArray representation of the series.

 diff([n, periods, dropna])

-Return a differenced time series.
+Return a new series with differenced values.

 drop_after(split_point)